bob01/etx-templates/README.md

 # Welcome to etx-Templates for EdgeTX
-**New model templates for our ELRS RotorFlight electric and nitro R/C Helicopters**
+**New model templates for our ELRS RotorFlight electric and nitro R/C Helicopters, use at your own risk**

 ### About etx-Templates